ngot8/APC_Lab2/ngo_integration-configuration.md

   - Unique functions for each role.

 Component Analysis:
   - Most components aren't existing, they need to be created.
+The interface can be taken from another project as it is common.

 Requirement Modification:
   - Cannot modify specs.